s4ke/Master-Thesis/src/md/025-arrows.md

 ~~~~

 A first short example given by Hughes on how to use the Arrow
-interface is the addition of results of two generic Arrows to get a new
+interface is the addition of results of two generic Arrows in a new
 Arrow:

 ~~~~ {.haskell}